visitsindhupalchowk/visit-sindhupalchowk/README.md

 ## Hi there 👋
 ## Visit Sindhupalchowk Website Documentation

-This repository is dedicated to maintaining the website for Visit Sindhupalchowk, a platform aimed at showcasing, championing, and empowering the breathtaking region of Sindhupalchowk, Nepal.
+This repository is dedicated to maintaining the static website for Visit Sindhupalchowk, a platform aimed at showcasing, championing, and empowering the breathtaking region of Sindhupalchowk, Nepal.
 The website serves as a guide for travelers, providing information about the region's natural beauty, cultural richness, and sustainable development initiatives.

 ## Purpose